Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

        application configurations.
 This is a fully automated install and configuration management solution leveraging DevOps principles.
-       Deployment can be done via the Portal, Visual Studio, PowerShell or the Azure CLI leveraging a Source Control Platform such as GitHub.
+       Deployment can be done via the Portal, Visual Studio, PowerShell or the Azure CLI leveraging a Source Control Platform such as Azure DevOps, GitHub etc.

+       Using **Azure DevOps** as a Source Control solution, provides the ability to automate and deploy their VMs in a repeatable manor, without human interaction.
+Azure DevOps will be used as managed CI/CD to deploy code / template.
+All subsequent updates to the systems will be made by checking the template through Azure DevOps, making changes, testing them thoroughly and then deploy the updated template

         ![The DevOps - People, Process, Tools diagram has the following steps: Developers, Code Repository, Build, Test, Deploy, Contoso App, and Monitor and Improve.](images/image4.png "DevOps - People, Process, Tools diagram")